juntanaito/J124Final-World-Happiness/README.md

 * This report provides an in-depth anaylsis from the authors of the study about how COVID-19 has overall impacted the happiness of countries across the world.

 ## Data Visualization
-Below is a choropleth map of the overall happiness scores from the 2022 data.
+*Below is a choropleth map of the overall happiness scores from the 2022 data set.
 Please note that not all countries were surveyed, and therefore, included into this data.
+Click on the map to view happiness scores by country.*

 [!['2022 Happiness Map','2022 Happiness Map'](/2022HappinessMap.png)](https://datawrapper.dwcdn.net/cHX8N/2/)

 ## Data Analysis Process